An exciting three-year Pacific study

 The Ola Malohi study into Pacific students’ mental health and well-being at Otago University went live for the first time during April 2019.
 The third round of surveys went live at the end of April 2020 during the COVID-19 lockdown.

-The Ola Malohi research project is funded by the Health Research Council of New Zealand and is led by Faumuina Associate Professor Tai Sopoaga, head of Va’a o Tautai.
+The Ola Malohi research project is funded by the Health Research Council of New Zealand and is led by Faumuina Professor Tai Sopoaga, head of Va’a o Tautai.
 This ground-breaking research involves following the journey of first-year University of Otago Pacific students from across the University for three years, with the aim of better understanding their mental health and well-being, experiences, successes and challenges.
 By sharing their experiences at the University, students will provide invaluable insights to help improve health and educational outcomes for Pacific students.

 The research group is extremely grateful for the involvement and consultation of the Pacific Technical Advisory Group and the Pacific Student Advisory Group, as well as the enthusiasm and encouragement of the Ola Malohi Student Ambassadors.
 We also acknowledge the contribution of Assistant Research Fellows Albany Lucas and Sellina Sa'u who were involved with survey development and talanoa conversations respectively.
 Our deepest thanks are also extended to Raymond Jones for his REDCap support and Eric Nabalagi for his assistance with recruitment and retention of participants.